 Mini Egg cookies are a fun and simple bake to make for Easter.
 Expect chunky cookies that are crisp on the outside with a soft and chewy centre.
 This recipe for Cadbury Easter egg cookies is easy, kid-friendly and results in a pretty and seasonal treat.

-- These Easter Egg cookies have Mini Egg chunks in the dough.
+- Double Mini Eggs: These Easter Egg cookies have Mini Egg chunks in the dough and they are topped with more Mini Egg pieces after baking.

-Cadbury Mini Eggs in detail
+About Cadbury Mini Eggs

 Cadbury Mini Eggs are available for a limited period only each year - typically from 1st January through to Easter.
 So, stock up well before Easter to avoid missing out.